the-chain/airmedfoundation-terminal/README.md

 * We achieve secure access to records using asymmetric cryptography.
 * We protect and store access keys in the Hyperledger Fabric blockchain.

 Sharing files with the Airmed Foundation platform is pretty straightforward.
-Depending on their desired privacy level, one may follow two different approaches: file load with or without asymmetric encryption.
+Depending on their desired privacy level, one can upload files with or without asymmetric encryption.
 We have created [this tutorial](https://airmedfoundation.thechain.tech/tutorial) to explain both of them.

 ## Installation and Usage